 Characters [7/10]; I like the characters.
 The main character may be a little difficult to like, because even though she hardly speaks, she still has a lot to her personality.
 Some things that come to mind is, sometimes she's quiet because she's stoic, sometimes she's quiet because she's awkward, her posture shows discipline and confidence, but her manerism shows a subtle feminine side.
 None of these traits are really in your face and the other characters I feel do slow down a bit to make sure they don't overshadow a timid main character like this.
 There are more things to her, but those I don't want to spoil.
 The other characters do all have a clear role cut out for them, but in that role I like them.
 The only ones that I had a problem with were Shou, the moral prince from episode 5 who was plain annoying and Ga Gante the mute brute who showed a very 1 dimensional character development.

 Overall [7/10]; Let me say, I feel the studio does not deserve a 7/10 rating for their work.
 What they delivered really warrants all the hate it's getting.
 However, the 7 comes from how much I liked it in spite of that.
 Which leads to the conclusion.

 If you are the kind of person that can look past the obvious problems and take pride in your skill evading imploding plot holes.
 You might still want to give this series a go.

 Are you someone who expects a certain standard from anime, or who thinks an open mind is for 9 year olds.
 Don't be fooled by the boobs and run for your life!

-This was originally a recap on the finale (containing spoilers) as well as the following final impressions.
-You can read the post on my website found here.
+This was originally a post on my old anime blog, Moe Monster.
+Also, this was originally a recap on the finale (containing spoilers) as well as the following final impressions.

 Blade & Soul title screen.